 - Is comfortable and secure so they don’t wiggle around and fall out

 - Doesn’t put stress on their spine (ie. ideal of they are laying horizontal and their body is fully supported)

-Safety for my dogs is the first priority but I can’t use a pack if I can’t carry some of my own hiking gear or it’s uncomfortable.
+Safety for my dogs is the first priority but I can’t use a backpack to carry my Dachshund on hikes if I can’t carry some of my own hiking gear too or it’s uncomfortable.

 Ideally, a Dachshund-carrying backpack would also be:

 - Large enough to carry at least minimal hiking safety gear and snacks (I usually hike alone so there is no one else to carry the stuff)

 - Not so large that it’s cumbersome on the trail